Liquid-Surf/solid-compound/docs/milestones.md

 - Figure out how existing libraries can be used and what needs to be adapted
 - Investigation on Solid data mover (Pod Migrator)
 - API for creating pods with external pod providers
+- Other things Solid could need to improve onboarding?

+## Improve Onboarding with Solid

+### M1: Identity Bridge

+Many end-users already have accounts with digital identity providers, such as Google, Facebook, GitHub.
+The list is endless.
+Solid uses the same authentication concepts deployed by these company for their decentralized authentication.
+In this milestone we aim to provide an identity bridge that allows end-users to re-use their existing IDP to register with a Solid IDP.
+The solution would be a deployable service that sits in front of a Solid IDP and enrich the authentication request from an external OpenID Connect server with the missing Solid OpenID Connect fields.

+#### Milestones

+#### Amount

+### M2: User Registration Initiation via Solid-OpenID Connect

+When an end-user signs up for an account with a Solid IDP the registration flow does not log in the user after the registration is done.
+Which means when the end-user goes successfully through the Solid-OIDC registration flow of providing a username, email address and password they need to subsequently log in as well.
+The protocol does not do this automatically for them.

+#### Milestones

+#### Amount

 ## Development